Frequently asked questions¶

 What can I do with Godot?
 How much does it cost?
 What are the license terms?¶

-- You can modify, (re)distribute and remix Godot to your heart’s content
+- You are free to modify, distribute, redistribute, and remix Godot to your heart’s content, for any reason, both non-commercially and commercially.

-All the contents of the documentation are under the permissive Creative Commons Attribution 3.0 (CC-BY 3.0) license, with attribution to “Juan Linietsky, Ariel Manzur and the Godot Engine community”.
+All the contents of this accompanying documentation are published under the permissive Creative Commons Attribution 3.0 (CC-BY 3.0) license, with attribution to “Juan Linietsky, Ariel Manzur and the Godot Engine community.”

 Logos and icons are generally under the same Creative Commons license.
 Note that some third-party libraries included with Godot’s source code may have different licenses.